jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
 - Fix template html5 tags
-- (MVP) Bug: Assets folder should not be included in table of contents
-    - Nor should config folder be in the table of contents
+- (MVP) Bug: Default dragging in images doesn't work like it does in obsidian
 - (MVP) Bug: If there is an index.html then no table of contents is rendered
 - (MVP) Config option to choose to include title of document as h1 or not
 - Separate root template from content template